fylgja/fylgja/components/aria-only/README.md

 The aria-only component also support the skip navigation option.

-This can be used via the class `.aria-only-focusable`.
+This can be used via the class `.aria-only-focusable`,

-Since this class will still show the content when receiving focus.
+since this class will still show the content when receiving focus.

 _If you want to extent this behavior,_
 _to make a true skip link [see the tips](#tips)._